HackYourFuture/interviewpreparation/adyeninterviews.md

 This repo is made for [students](https://github.com/HackYourFuture/interviewpreparation/blob/main/adyeninterviews.md#information-for-students) to learn how to prepare for these practices and for [Adyen employees](https://github.com/HackYourFuture/interviewpreparation/blob/main/adyeninterviews.md#information-for-interviewers) to learn best practices and receive a better understanding of what we are trying to achieve with your help.

+For a promo video of our collaboration, check this [link](https://youtu.be/D1sOsEymeUs)!

 ## Information for Students
 Please go through the information below to make the most out of your mockup interviews!